Vertsineu/typst-tdtr/README.md

   // the minimum relative gap while calculating the horizontal axis of nodes
   // do NOT use it unless you know what you are doing
   min-gap: 1,

+  // levels of subtrees that should NOT be compressed horizontally
+  // sometimes, you may not want some subtrees to be compressed for better readability
+  // e.g. forest, pass `subtree-levels: (1, )`
+  // because the subtrees in level 1 are roots of the trees in the forest
+  // and you may want them to be drawn like individual trees
+  subtree-levels: array,

   // set text(size: text-size)
   text-size: 8pt,